AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 <style> a { font-family: "${myFont @ context='styleString'}"; } </style>
 ```

-For more details about how to control the escaping, refer to the [Expression Language Display Context](expression-language.md#display-context) section.
+For more details about how to control the escaping, refer to the [Expression Language Display Context](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md#121-display-context) section of the HTL specifications.

 ## General Capabilities of HTL {#general-capabilities-of-htl}